1000 E. University Ave., Dept. 3707

 EDCI 5480/EDEL 4975: International Studies: Kenya

 An innovative study abroad course that will allow learners to use primary resources to explore various topics including Kenya's history, geography, cultures, languages (Kiswahili), economy, education, archeology, ecology, paleontology and zoology.
 Other areas such as geo-political, ethnic and gender issues and the HIV/AIDS epidemic will be explored.
 Learners will participate in field experiences (based on areas of interest).
 During the course, learners will reflect in writing and orally the similarities and differences between America and Kenya.
 In addition, they will examine ways in which the course will have influenced them as citizens of the world.
 As the world becomes a global village, it is essential to help our students develop an understanding and appreciation of cultural and global issues.

 Contact: John Kambutu (firstname.lastname@example.org)

 Spend 12 days immersed in Kenyan cultures; offer educational services to residents of the Huruma slum in Nairobi and at the rural Mburu Gichua Elementary School; construct a water point and surface runoff reservoir for a new well in Hillside; explore Kenyan history, geography, cultures, languages, economy, education, archaeology, paleontology, and zoology while on safari through Africa’s natural wonderland.
 Financial Assistance: Scholarships are available for eligible registered students.
 Deadline: To reserve your seat, a $500 deposit is due on November 1.

-Approximate Travel Dates: June 5-16
+Approximate Travel Dates: To be determined

 Estimated Cost: $4585